KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/authors/admin/_index.md

 ---

-The **Human & Interactive Technology Laboratory** is an interdisciplinary research group in the Department of Software Convergence at Kyung Hee University.
+The **Interactive Technology & Methodology Laboratory** is an interdisciplinary research group in the Department of Software Convergence at Kyung Hee University.

 Our research focuses on **designing novel input and output interfaces fostering seamless interactions** between humans and computers.